shapediver/ShapeDiverWebGiIntegration/README.md

 ## Limitations

-ShapeDiver's 3D Viewer offers [features](https://help.shapediver.com/doc/viewer) that are unavailable when using this integration.
+ShapeDiver's 3D Viewer offers [features](https://help.shapediver.com/doc/viewer) that are not yet available when using this integration.
 This includes the following features:

   * Augmented reality
   * Interactions (Selection, hovering, dragging)